censorship-no-archive/ceno2-testbed/README.md

 helper running in a collector server to detect and remember the addresses where other nodes (*peers*) are running test HTTP servers.

-The test starts a trivial test HTTP server (using UPnP if behind NAT) which provides a big binary file, it connects to the helper and provides the TCP port number where the HTTP server listens, an indication of the protocol it uses (HTTP) and other flags (which include whether NAT is used or not).
-The helper remembers these parameters along with its IP address and a time stamp, and provides back a random entry of one of the peers that queried it before.
+The test (i) starts a simple test HTTP server (UPnP-enabled if behind NAT) which provides a big binary file as its root document, (ii) it connects to the helper and provides the TCP port number where the HTTP server listens, an indication of the protocol it uses (HTTP) and other flags (which include whether NAT is used or not).
+The helper remembers (with a time stamp) these parameters along with the peer's IP address, and (iii) provides back to the test a random entry of one of the peers that queried the helper before.
 The test keeps a list of all such discovered peers in ``/root/peer_list.txt``.

 The test report includes the following fields: